noaa-pifsc/esd-arp-resources/_pages/accessdata.md

 View data, caveats, and more on the NCRMP program including surveys in the Atlantic <a href = " https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576" target = "_blank">here</a>

 # Raw data via NCEI
-Our raw data is archived with NCEI within Collections, and is described with the InPort metadata catalog.
+Our raw data is archived with NCEI within Collections, and is described within the InPort metadata catalog <a href = "https://www.fisheries.noaa.gov/inport/item/2712" target = "_blank">CREP library</a>.

 # R processing scripts
-Our data is still being converted into public-ready form and will become available on PIFSC github
+Our data is still being converted into public-ready form and will become available on <a href = "https://github.com/noaa-pifsc" target = "_blank">PIFSC github</a>.

 # SfM imagery via Google Cloud bucket (NODD)
 ### Due to the size of structure-from-motion (SfM) imagery, we have made our raw imagery as well as products available via Google Cloud Bucket.
 Raw imagery is also archived on NCEI OER Portal.